GameSpot: International history

 GameSpot UK (United Kingdom) was started in October 1997 and operated until mid-2002, offering content that was oriented for the British market that often differed from that of the U.S. site.
 During this period, GameSpot UK won the 1999 PPAi (Periodical Publishers Association interactive) award for best website, and was short listed in 2001.
 PC Gaming World was considered a "sister print magazine" and some content appeared on both GameSpot UK and PC Gaming World.
 Following the purchase of ZDNet by CNET, GameSpot UK was merged with the main US site.
 On April 24, 2006, GameSpot UK was relaunched.

 In a similar fashion, GameSpot AU (Australia) existed on a local scale in the late 1990s with Australian-produced reviews.
 It ceased in 2003.
 When a local version of the main CNET portal, CNET.com.au was launched in 2003, GameSpot AU content was folded into CNET.com.au.
 The site was fully re-launched in mid-2006, with a specialized forum, local reviews, special features, local pricings in Australian dollars, Australian release dates, and more local news.

 Gerstmann dismissal

-Jeff Gerstmann, editorial director of the site, was fired on November 28, 2007.
-Immediately after his termination, rumors circulated proclaiming his dismissal was a result of external pressure from Eidos Interactive, the publisher of Kane & Lynch: Dead Men, which had purchased a considerable amount of advertising space on GameSpots website.
-Gerstmann had previously given Kane & Lynch a fair or undesirable rating along with critique.
-Both GameSpot and parent company CNET stated that his dismissal was unrelated to the review, but due to corporate and legal constraints could not reveal the reason.
-A month after Gerstmann's termination, freelance reviewer Frank Provo left GameSpot after eight years, stating that "I believe CNET management let Jeff go for all the wrong reasons.
-I believe CNET intends to soften the site's tone and push for higher scores to make advertisers happy."
+Jeff Gerstmann, editorial director of the site, was fired on November 28, 2007, as a result of pressure from Eidos Interactive, a major advertiser; Eidos objected to the 6/10 review that Gerstmann had given Kane & Lynch: Dead Men, a game they were heavily advertising on GameSpot at the time.
+Both GameSpot and parent company CNET initially stated that his dismissal was unrelated to the review.
+However, in March 2012, the non-disclosure agreement that forced Gerstmann to withhold the details of his termination was nullified.
+Not long after, Giant Bomb (a site Gerstmann founded after leaving GameSpot) was being purchased by the same parent company as GameSpot, and that they moved their headquarters into the same building.
+As part of this announcement, Gerstmann revealed that the firing was indeed related to threats of Eidos pulling advertising revenue away from GameSpot as a result of Gerstmann's poor review score, which was confirmed by GameSpot's Jon Davison.